bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-08-newsletter.md

   list post for extended summaries and a [transcript][jam xs].

-    Future video meetings are planned for every two weeks; watch the Lightning-Dev mailing list for announcements of upcoming meetings.
+    Future video meetings are planned for every two weeks; watch the Lightning-Dev mailing list for announcements of upcoming meetings. {% assign timestamp="11:05" %}

 ## Bitcoin Core PR Review Club